 Signal Cleveland is a nonprofit newsroom with a mission to provide Greater Clevelanders with information they need.
-We are part of a growing movement of nonprofit local newsrooms across the country.
+We are part of Signal Ohio, a growing network of independent, community-led, nonprofit newsrooms across the state, and part of a growing movement of nonprofit local newsrooms across the country.

 Code of Ethics